kefniark/Kaaya/README.md

-    Still under development, dont use except for testing.
+    Still under development, do not use except for testing :P

 # Kaaya